Uganda's Museveni wins sixth term, rival alleges fraud

 The U.S. State Department’s top diplomat for Africa, Tibor Nagy, said in a tweet on Saturday that the “electoral process has been fundamentally flawed”.
 He cited fraud reports, denial of accreditation to observers, violence and harassment of opposition members, and the arrest of civil society activists.

-In the parliamentary election, where candidates were vying for 529 seats, at least 18 ministers from the ruling party lost their seats, Ugandan media reported.
-The country’s vice president, Edward Ssekandi, also lost his race.

-With results still coming in, local media reported that 56 candidates from Wine’s National Unity Platform (NUP) had won their races.

-Reporting by Nairobi newsroom; Writing by Maggie Fick; Editing by Frances Kerry
+Reporting by Nairobi newsroom and David Milliken in London; Writing by Maggie Fick; Editing by Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.